happybigmtn/nullsociety/docs/liquidity.md

   - Dashboard: `website/src/components/EconomyDashboard.jsx` reads `website/public/economy_log.json`

 ### What does NOT exist yet (and is required for the roadmap)
-- A real **treasury / vesting ledger** for the reserve and auction pools.
+- Treasury / allocation ledger exists; vesting enforcement is still pending.
 - A protocol-native **token ledger** (CTI-20 / “real RNG token”) separate from casino player state.
 - Any Ethereum contracts (ERC-20 RNG on Ethereum, auctions, Uniswap pool launch tooling).
 - Any bridge contracts or canonical supply enforcement across chains.